 Medical Director / Director of Integrative Medicine Distinction Track / Associate Professor, Medicine

-Randy Horwitz.MD, PhD is the Medical Director of the Center for Integrative Medicine and an Associate Professor of Medicine at the University of Arizona College of Medicine.
+Randy Horwitz.MD, PhD is the Medical Director of the Center for Integrative Medicine and a Professor of Medicine at the University of Arizona College of Medicine.

 He received a BS (Biochemistry) and an MD from the University of Illinois, and a PhD from the University of Florida (Immunology & Molecular Biology).
 He completed postdoctoral research training at the National Institutes of Health, residency training in Internal Medicine at University Hospitals, Cleveland (Case Western Reserve University), and a three-year fellowship in Allergy & Clinical Immunology at the University of Wisconsin.
 Dr. Horwitz also completed a Residential Fellowship in Integrative Medicine at the University of Arizona, with a focus on mind-body approaches to illness.
 He is triple board certified in Internal Medicine, Allergy & Clinical Immunology, and Integrative Medicine.